All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 A native network allows you to communicate between different ROS environments as described in the following scenarios.

-In case of native network, all the connected ROS environments can discover each other and the communication happens in a peer-to-peer manner.
-Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component based on FKIE multimaster to achieve it.
+In case of native network, multiple ROS environments (all ros nodes sharing the same ROS_MASTER_URI are considered a single ROS environment) can discover each other (these could be filtered based on the list of topics/services provided) and the communication happens in a peer-to-peer manner.
+Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component based on the open-source FKIE multimaster to achieve it.

 For the use case, let’s take an example of 3 ROS packages: